[pageinfo chapter=”elements” chapnos=”1″ chaptitle=”Elements of our hybrid existence”/]

 - tangible user interfaces (TUI) — In contrast, tangible user interfaces attempt to make computation both visible and touchable, where physical tokens represent digital things, embodying computation [[IU97]].
 For example, a town planning application can use small models for planned buildings placed on a table on which a map is projected.
 As the planners move the models their location is tracked, a simulation works out projected traffic volumes and projects the resulting flows onto the map.

 - mobile and personal devices — Of physical devices in day-to-day life, it is probably the mobile phone that has transformed lives most over recent years.
-Mobile applications can be divided into two main categories: (i) those where location doesn’t matter and (ii) those where it does [[BC07]].
-This sounds like a tautology, but is a little more subtle!
-The first are those such as phoning, or accessing the internet, where the crucial thing is to transcend location.
-These are less interesting for the topic of this book.
-However, the other category is very relevant, when the physical location of the phone is central to the application as in maps, or ‘find a friend’ applications.
+One of the reasons they are so powerful is that they are location aware, and the physical location of the phone is central to the application as in maps, or ‘find a friend’ applications.

 - physiological computing — While most of the above use the physicality of the device and the world as their connection point to the digital, there are also those for whom their very body has become the computational device.
 In assistive technology, small muscle movements and even nerve impulses are used to drive and sense prosthetic limbs [[Ke09]].
 Physiological signals such as heart rate can be used in therapeutic settings or even to modify or control gameplay [[GD05]].
-Notably Keven Warwick has famously (or infamously) voluntarily embedded chips in his body in the belief that our future as humans will be cyborg [[Wa03]], and artists such as Stelarc have explored this in performance [[ST09]].
+In Chapter [[ch:body]] we will be noting the extremes the likes of Kevin Warwick and Stelarc have gone to in this regard.

 Kevin Warwick wired for interaction [[Wa03]]